christiangeissler/driftapi/README.md

 # installation
-pip install "fastapi[all]"

-# run
-uvicorn main:app --reload
+After cloning the repository, you can startup the service by running

+docker-compose up --build

+in the root directory (the one containing the docker-compose.yml file)

+After that, visit to get started.

 # using this code
-After running, a local webserver should be open and accessible via the displayed adress in the console that you used to start the program.
-Just open a webbrowser and go to the displayed adress.
+After running, a local webserver should be open and accessible via a webbrowser entering "localhost:8001".
 A small welcome message should appear.
 Go to /docs to browse the interface description.
 You can also download an openapi.json description of the interface that can be used in code-generators etc. to generate a server stub implementing this interface.

+Currently, there is also a small MongoDB database already integrated behind the api, so feel free to test it out using the swagger ui.
+Enter a race, submit barcode events and use the /yourraceid/events put call to see the entered events.

 # whats next?
 This is just a proposal to sharpen the discussion.
 Please check the concept and feel free to send me any questions to: geissler@illusion-games.de.
 After we have settled on the api, I can implement a simple webserver based on it and then, the uri-functionality and api calls can be implemented in the sturmkind app.